 When a couple enters therapy with me, I begin with the Gottman Method.
 The Sound Relationship House is a simple, practical, and aspirational model that every couple can understand and adopt with little resistance.
 Who doesn’t want the relationship that has a wonderful friendship base, tackles gridlocked and perpetual conflict with ease and humor, and a shared meaning system that inspires the best in oneself?

 The structured process of the Gottman assessment is reassuring, straightforward, and transparent.
-Couples appreciate being able to tell the story of their relationship, being heard separately and together, and being able to (sometimes in the late night glow of their private desktop light) fill out the surveys and conduct a private review of their relationship strengths and growth edges.
+Couples appreciate being able to tell the story of their relationship, being heard separately and together, and being able to fill out the surveys and conduct a private review of their relationship strengths and growth edges.
 The contracting process inspires hope as each strength is highlighted and celebrated and growth edges are reassuringly connected with specific skills they will learn within a reasonable period of time.
 Couples feel a sense of promise and relief as they walk away with their Sound Relationship House magnets and a map of the journey they are going to take with me.

 Then I offer one spouse the practical information about criticism and contempt as they struggle to understand how to express their frustration while I simultaneously hear, validate, and explore the attachment needs and emotions of the other partner who is crying out to be acknowledged and connected with.
 I have the relationship science and simple language of Gottman in my right hand and a more emotion-focused dynamic and interpersonal toolbox from Johnson in my left hand, and I weave both into the therapeutic process.